 Do you like to give cards to people?
-Do you like to pay extra just for a little greeting card some people are most likely to throw away?
-Personally I like to save my greeting cards, but I have seen many people toss these in the trash as if these beautiful treasures were worthless.
+Personally, I like to save my greeting cards, but I have seen many people toss these in the trash as if these beautiful treasures were worthless.
 My personal recommendation is to make a scrapbook with all of your cards, which is a great memento that you can look back on in the years to come.
 However, how can you help the environment when it comes to your card making?
-Try making a quarter-fold card out of recycled paper, which is a great idea with upcoming holidays such as Mother's Day.
+Try making a quarter-fold card out of recycled paper, which is a great idea for upcoming holidays such as Mother's Day.
 Quarter fold cards made out of recycled paper are also great creation for birthdays, and pretty much any other occasion that warrants making a card.
 Some people like to buy stamps and design their cards that way, but I am into drawing my very own pictures!
 Follow the steps of this tutorial to see how I made my own center fold card.

 Step One: Start With A Piece of Used Paper

 Every day people print out pages they will probably never use again, but you can give this paper new life!
 For instance, ever notice how the last page of some articles only have one line?
 So what are you going to do with that piece of paper that has just one line?
 Sometimes the last page of an article is filled with gibberish and ads, so go ahead and turn this piece of paper into a card.

 If you are making a large card you can just fold the card in half, but I decided to make a smaller card for this project.

 Step Three: Fold The Paper In Half Again

 In the third step fold the card into a quarter section, which means there would be four squares if you opened this card up.
 Quarter fold cards are an ideal way to fold a piece of paper into a small card.
 Now it is time to decorate our blank card.